nidafirdaws/recipes/README.md

 We also observed the variances across different quantitative columns that we are interested in using, seeing that `calories (#)`, `sugar (PDV)`, and so on are highly varied.
 The variances for these values is more than 10000 units each.
 We want to use `calories (#)` and `total fat (PDV)` as features for their correlations with `n_steps`, so we choose to use `QuantileTransformer` to handle the largly varying scales of these features.
 This ensures that our features are uniformly distributed, which helps mitigate the impact of outliers and enhances the performance of our model.
 We also selected `n_ingredients`, as a feature because we observed a fairly strong linear relationship with `n_steps`.

-Thus we have chosen our features to be `n_ingredients`, quantile transformed `calories (#)`, and quantile transformed `total_fat (PDV)`.
+Thus, we have chosen our features to be `n_ingredients`, quantile transformed `calories (#)`, and quantile transformed `total_fat (PDV)`.
 We chose a `LinearRegression` model to be fit on our features because we so far we only know there is a significant coefficient of determination between these variables and the response variable `n_steps`.
 Since we recognize that rows with missing ratings constitute only 6% of the dataset, we opt to drop these rows to preserve data integrity for linear regression.

 We split our dataset into training and testing sets using a 75-25 split ratio to ensure robust evaluation of our model's performance.
 The model pipeline consists of two main components: the preprocessing stage, encapsulated within a ColumnTransformer, and the linear regression model for prediction.